sukhada35/Amazon-Clone/README.md

 To view the Amazon clone, simply open the `index.html` file in your web browser.

+## Future Scope

+I plan to incorporate JavaScript to enhance the functionality of the project.

 ## Credits

 - **Developer:** Sukhada ([@sukhada35](https://github.com/sukhada35))